watermint/switchbox/README.md

 # Licensing & Disclaimers

-watermint gearbox is licensed under the Apache License, Version 2.0.
+watermint switchbox is licensed under the Apache License, Version 2.0.
 Please see LICENSE.md or LICENSE.txt for more detail.

 Please carefully note: